gshaw-pivotal/repo-monitor/README.md

 `upstream-repo:upstream-branch`

-where 'upstream-repo' is replaced to specify the name of the repo you forked from where 'upstream-branch' is replaced to specify the branch of the repo you forked from to be compared against
+where 'upstream-repo' is replaced to specify the name of the repo you forked from

+where 'upstream-branch' is replaced to specify the branch of the repo you forked from to be compared against

-3. Specify you Guthub API access token by adding it at the end:
+3. Specify you Github API access token by adding it at the end:

 `?access_token=`

+4. Specify the upstream org and repo so that the last commit's status can be checked:

+`upstream-org/upstream-repo`

+where 'upstream-org' is replaced to specify the name of the org which contains the repo you forked from

+where 'upstream-repo' is replaced to specify the name of the repo you forked from

-4. Give the monitor a code name to display be replacing:
+5. Give the monitor a code name to display be replacing:

 `<div align="center" style="font-size:300px">Your project name</div>`